-Shortbread Utterly butterly and oh so delicious, shortbreads are biscuits that come in different shapes, sizes, and are the perfect accompaniment to your cuppa – be it tea or coffee.
+Utterly buttery and oh so delicious, shortbreads are biscuits that come in different shapes, sizes, and are the perfect accompaniment to your cuppa – be it tea or coffee.
 I love to snack on them and my sister has a standing order to get a pack (or two) whenever she comes home.
 You can pick up packs of these at most stores selling ‘Scottish gifts’ and carry them around to satiate that sudden hunger pang while travelling.
-These also make for good gifts; can be picked up at the airport duty free.
+These also make for good gifts; can be picked up at the airport duty-free.

-Scottish Tablet These are a must try for all those who have a sweet tooth.
+These are a must-try for all those who have a sweet tooth.
 My father loved the Scottish Tablet that I picked up from Pitlochry so much so that I ended up making a batch at home, leaving some for my father and using most as Christmas sweets.
 You can check out the recipe in my post X’mas tales with some Scottish Tablet.

-Some other stuff that I did not try but you definitely should
+Some other stuff that I did not try but you should

 * Scottish porridge – made of oats (obviously, it seems!)

-* Fried Mars bar – deep friend Mars bar.
-Yes, THE MARS chocolate bar dipped in batter and deep friend.
+* Fried Mars bar – deep-fried Mars bar.
+Yes, THE MARS chocolate bar dipped in batter and deep-fried.
 Something I was unable to locate.
 Or perhaps I did not look hard enough.

 * Cullen skink – a rich fish broth